wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 !!! question
     Are you able to see the updates you made in the configuration?

+??? success "Click to reveal answer"
+    You should see your published discovery metadata update in the API, under the `http://<your-host>/oapi/collections/discovery-metadata/items` link.

 Feel free to update additional values and re-publishing your discovery metadata to get a better idea of how and where discovery metadata content is updated.